United at the foot

 Ecumenical projects

-Involvement in a variety of Ecumenical projects in Pinetown and Durban
+The congregation is involved in a variety of Ecumenical projects in Pinetown and the greater Durban area.

 Short Courses